CygnarJake/CygnarJake-Okitsune/README.md

 > You may delete the installer if you wish.<br>

+### Manual Installation
-Additionally, you may download the folder `FILES` and perform a manual install.
+You may download the folder `FILES` and perform a manual install.
 Download `FILES`, then copy&paste the files of each subfolder into their respective equivalents of `www`, overwriting the previous versions. `libGLESv2.dll` goes directly into `www`.
 Note, however, `FILES` does not contain all of the necessary files for the full version of the game, only the demo version.

 ### Update Instructions
 1. Make sure to backup your www\save folder.
 You won’t have to delete it to update the mod, but it’s a good idea to save a copy of it just in case.